aidialab/RetiFluidNet/README.md

 ________________________________________
 Requirement: Tensorflow 2.4

-This code including four parts:
+This code including five parts:
 1. Codes for Reading data (/DataReader)
 2. Codes for RetiFluidNet model (/models)
 3. Codes for losses (/losses)
+4. Codes for Attentions Blocks (/temp)
 4. Evaluation Code (/results)
 Run the RetiFluidNet on your own network.
 If you want to run and compile the RetiFluidNet based on your own network, there are four simple steps: